jlongster/transducers.js/README.md

 For the latter, you need to specify what you want back.
 The following functions allow you to make a new data structure and possibly apply a transformation:

-* `toArray(coll, xform?)` &mdash Turn `coll` into an array, applying the transformation `xform` to each item if provided.
+* `toArray(coll, xform?)` &mdash; Turn `coll` into an array, applying the transformation `xform` to each item if provided.
 The transform is optional in case you want to do something like turn an iterator into an array.
-* `toObj(coll, xform?)` &mdash Turn `coll` into an object if possible, applying the transformation `xform` if provided.
+* `toObj(coll, xform?)` &mdash; Turn `coll` into an object if possible, applying the transformation `xform` if provided.
 When an object is iterated it produces two-element arrays `[key, value]`, and `obj` will turn these back into an object.
-* `toIter(coll, xform?)` &mdash Make an iterator over `coll`, and apply the transformation `xform` to each value if specified.
+* `toIter(coll, xform?)` &mdash; Make an iterator over `coll`, and apply the transformation `xform` to each value if specified.
 Note that `coll` can just be another iterator.
 Transformations will be applied lazily.
-* `seq(coll, xform)` &mdash A generalized method that will return the same data type that was passed in as `coll`, with `xform` applied.
+* `seq(coll, xform)` &mdash; A generalized method that will return the same data type that was passed in as `coll`, with `xform` applied.
 You will usually use this unless you know you want an array, object, or iterator.
 If `coll` is an iterator, another iterator will be returned and transformations will be applied lazily.
-* `into(to, xform, from)` &mdash Apply `xform` to each item in `from` and append it to `to`.
+* `into(to, xform, from)` &mdash; Apply `xform` to each item in `from` and append it to `to`.
 This has the effect of "pouring" elements into `to`.
 You will commonly use this when converting one type of object to another.
-* `transduce(coll, xform, reducer, init?)` &mdash Like `reduce`, but apply `xform` to each value before passing to `reducer`.
+* `transduce(coll, xform, reducer, init?)` &mdash; Like `reduce`, but apply `xform` to each value before passing to `reducer`.
 If `init` is not specify it will attempt to get it from `reducer`.

 The possibilities are endless: